phetsims/calculus-grapher/doc/implementation-notes.md

   updated solely when its associated tool is visible.
   Many tools such as the Area Under Curve tool, Tangent tool, Reference Line tool, as well as the PhET-IO tools, Labeled Points and Labeled Lines, extend the AncillaryTool class.

+## PhET-iO

+For the most part, the PhET-iO instrumentation follows a standard pattern.
+There are two specific types of PhET-iO elements to this simulation:

+- `GraphSetIO`: Handles the PhET-iO instrumentation for the GraphSet, which is the set of GraphTypes that are available in the simulation.
+- `CurvePointIO`: Handles the serialization of the `CurvePoint`.